mozilla/thimble.mozilla.org/README.md

 --------------------------------

-Thimble.webmaker.org uses the login.webmaker.org single sign-on service, which means that special care must be taken to ensure that the cookie secrets all match up.
-There are two environment variables that **must** agree with the login.webmaker.org values: `PARSER_SECRET` and `SESSION_SECRET`.
-If these are mismatched, logging in will not authenticate a user at the server, despite being logged in client-side as far as Persona is concerned.
+Thimble.webmaker.org uses the login.webmaker.org single sign-on service, which means that special care must be taken to ensure that the cookie secrets match up.
+The `SESSION_SECRET` environment variable **must** match the login.webmaker.org value.
+If these is a mismatch, logging in will not authenticate a user at the server, despite being logged in client-side as far as Persona is concerned.

 Also make sure that thimble and its login endpoint (indicated by the `SSO_HOSTNAME` variable) are on the same domain, and that the login endpoint